SQL String Functions Practice

 REPLACE / TRANSLATE

+Syntax: REPLACE(phone, '-', '') or TRANSLATE(phone, '()-. ', '').
 REPLACE swaps one substring for another.
 TRANSLATE maps characters one-to-one (like Python's str.translate).
 TRANSLATE is faster for removing multiple single characters at once.
+Use cases: strip formatting from phone numbers; normalize whitespace; remove currency symbols; clean up delimiters.
+Interview tip: data cleaning questions often require chaining REPLACE calls or using TRANSLATE for character-level cleanup.
+Know both.

 Regex (REGEXP_REPLACE, REGEXP_MATCHES)

-String questions in interviews are almost always about data quality.
-You get a messy table and need to clean it before you can join, aggregate, or report on it.
+String questions are almost always about data quality.
+You get a messy table and need to clean it before you can join, aggregate, or report.
 The interviewer is testing whether you can handle real-world data, not textbook data.

-A less obvious but equally important use case: parsing semi-structured data stored in string columns.
-Log messages, URL parameters, and CSV fields packed into a single column all require SPLIT_PART or regex to extract the pieces you need.
-This pattern is extremely common in data engineering pipelines.
+Less obvious but equally important: parsing semi-structured data stored in string columns.
+Log messages, URL parameters, and CSV fields packed into a single column all require SPLIT_PART or regex to extract the pieces.
+Extremely common in DE pipelines.

 The key skill is knowing which function to reach for.
 REPLACE handles simple substitutions.
 SPLIT_PART handles delimited data.
 Regex handles everything else but is harder to read.
 Interviewers want to see you pick the right tool, not the fanciest one.